michellel7435/sep10-freedom-project/prep/plan.md

 ## Timeline
 * 4/15/24, work on the timeline and understand my format better
-* 4/16/24 - 5/1/24, start coding my format/layout and adding my content
+* 4/16/24 - 5/1/24, start coding my format/layout and adding my content.
+I will add my components and do columns and rows, doing my mobile layout.
+I will do everything during that week because I feel like its more easier to understand when I am doing it all together.
 #### MVP

 * Task/Timeline